nuxeo/tools-nuxeo-ftest/README.md

   * zip.file: if set, the server will be unzipped from local file `${zip.file}` instead of being downloaded.
   * groupId, artifactId and classifier: if zip.file is not set, `${groupId}:${artifactId}::zip:${classifier}` will be downloaded.
   * wizard.preset: the wizard preset to activate on the distribution.
 The value could be `nuxeo-dm`, `nuxeo-dam`, `nuxeo-cmf` or `nuxeo-sc`, default value is `nuxeo-dm`.
+  * env.NUXEO_HOME: the server to use for testing instead of downloading a new one.
+Note that its nuxeo.conf file might be changed when running tests.

     Default values respectively are `org.nuxeo.ecm.distribution`, `nuxeo-distribution-tomcat` or `nuxeo-distribution-jboss`, `nuxeo-dm`.